 Entrance charges: INR 1753/person

 Craving for a visit right away?
-These water parks in New Zealand will not only make your day exciting, but pump up the adrenaline hormones for brave heart rides.
-Book a personalised trip to New Zealand with Travel Triangle and make memories of lifetime.
+These amazing water parks in New Zealand will not only make your day exciting, but pump up the adrenaline hormones for braveheart rides.
+So, plan a vacation to New Zealand and head to this wonderful country with your family or friends to make memories of lifetime.
+Don’t forget to carry this handy guide with you for makng your trip extraordinary!